FUE Sapphire Pen (Follicular unit extraction)

 Both the FUE and DHI Hair Transplant techniques are performed in our contracted clinics, the latest breakthroughs in the science of hair transplant, in order to help you safely restore your look with the least surgical intervention.

 First of all, After the expected number of grafts needed to cover the recipient area and the number of possible grafts that could be harvested is determined in the doctor’s consultation, the hair in the donor area or the site from where the grafts are taken is pre-trimmed so that the surgeon can visualize the scalp clearly.

-Next, the donor area is prepared and the preliminary drawing of the recipient and donor areas and hairline are clearly established with the agreement of the patient.
-Local anaesthesia is applied on the donor area directly before the operation.
+Next, the donor area is prepared and the preliminary drawing of the recipient and donor areas and hairline is clearly established with the agreement of the patient.
+Local anaesthesia is applied to the donor area directly before the operation.

 In the FUE technique

 Follicular units containing 1-4 hairs are extracted using a specialized instrument that works like a punch, in order to create tiny circular incisions around each follicular unit with a diameter of less than 1 mm squared.
 As individual hair follicles are removed in this process, only tiny punctuate marks are going to remain.
 With no stitches required and no risk of scarring, It usually takes 7-8 days for the donor area to heal.
 It is possible to extract approximately 4000-6000 follicles per day.

 But this will be determined by the structure of the person’s donor area.
 After the required number of grafts needed has been extracted, the follicular units are stored in a special solution to maintain their vitality and hydration outside the body.